GoogleChrome/developer.chrome.com/site/en/blog/richer-pwa-installation/index.md

 {% Aside 'caution' %}
 This is an experimental UI, and could potentially change in the future depending on developer, user, and partner feedback.
-We are also planning on expanding the UI to consider use cases where users need to be educated about powerful features like WebSockets.
+We are also planning on expanding the UI to more clearly set expectations around what installation means, and to provide users with additional signals for making a well informed decision regarding installing a particular application.
 {% endAside %}